 Natural Tie Dye: How To Tie Dye Sustainably

 The art of tie dying is intrinsically sustainable.
 It encourages people to reuse and up-cycle old articles of clothing to create a new masterpiece that’s full of vibrant creativity.
-And with natural tie dye, it can be even better for the environment.
+And with natural and eco-friendly tie dye, it can be even better for the environment.

 At MADI Apparel, we love sustainable fashion — but we also love making a statement.
 We work with natural dye artists in our local community to create fashion-forward colors and designs that feature flowers and plants from our area and make our bamboo fabrics a real statement piece in any wardrobe.